livewire/livewire/docs/wire-stream.md

 Livewire allows you to stream content to a web page before a request is complete via the `wire:stream` API.
 This is an extremely useful feature for things like AI chat-bots which stream responses as they are generated.

+> [!warning] Not compatible with Laravel Octane
+> Livewire currently does not support using `wire:stream` with Laravel Octane.

 To demonstrate the most basic functionality of `wire:stream`, below is a simple CountDown component that when a button is pressed displays a count-down to the user from "3" to "0":

 ```php